coenvalk/coenvalk.github.io/_posts/2024-06-02-How-To-Become-A-Mastermind.md

 }
 ```

-now let's look at the number of memory allocations:
+Now let's look at the number of memory allocations:

 ```
 ...